Here's how you identify the most characteristic animal poops

-If you find rat droppings in your home, it is usually a good indicator you have a rat infestation or regular "visitors".
-Places to look for them are in the attic, under floorboards or under furniture -- especially in the kitchen.
+If you find rat droppings in your home, it is usually a good indicator you have a rat infestation or regular "visitors."
+Look for them in the attic, under floorboards, or furniture -- especially in the kitchen.

 7. Snake poop is also very obvious (if you can find it)

 And lastly, but by no means least, is the poop of snakes.
 These tend to be oblong, liquid droppings that can have a white cap of urea.

 You should be able to see obvious bits of bone and hair remains of their prey in them too.
 As snakes have one external opening (cloaca) to remove their solid and liquid waste, their poop is usually a mixture of white urea and the remains of their last meal.

 Snake poo can be hard to find as they can go for weeks without eating.
 If you find large quantities of it, it is unlikely it has come from a snake -- unless you have an Indiana Jones-style dungeon somewhere.

 So, while animal poop may seem like an unsavory topic, it can be a fascinating and informative window into the animal kingdom.
 By paying attention to the size, shape, and texture of different animal droppings, we can better understand the animals that produce them and the ecosystems they inhabit.